CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Abstract

 \section{Abstract}

-Diffusion models have achieved remarkable progress in photorealistic synthesis; however, they remain unreliable for generating scenes with a precise number of object instances, particularly in complex, high-density settings.
-We introduce \textit{\model}, a training-free framework that equips diffusion models with accurate instance control via iterative structured feedback.
-It alternates between image synthesis and multimodal agent evaluation: an LLM-guided layout planner and critic provide explicit feedback on object counts, spatial arrangements, and attribute consistency, which is used to refine scene layouts and guide subsequent generations.
-Instance-driven attention masking and compositional techniques further prevent semantic leakage, enabling clear separation of individual objects even in occluded scenes.
-Evaluations on COCO-Count, T2I-CompBench, and two newly introduced high-instance benchmarks demonstrate that \textit{\model} surpasses existing benchmarks by achieving a counting accuracy of as much as 98\% while consistently achieving spatial arrangement and visual quality over existing layout and gradient‑guided baselines with a score of 0.97.
-The code and benchmarking data are available at: \url{https://mondalanindya.github.io/CountLoop/}.
+Diffusion models excel at photorealistic synthesis but struggle with precise object counts, especially in high-density settings.
+We introduce \model, a training-free framework that achieves precise instance control through iterative, structured feedback.
+Our method alternates between synthesis and evaluation: a VLM-based planner generates structured scene layouts, while a VLM-based critic provides explicit feedback on object counts, spatial arrangements, and visual quality to refine the layout iteratively.
+Instance-driven attention masking and cumulative attention composition further prevent semantic leakage, ensuring clear object separation even in densely occluded scenes.
+Evaluations on COCO-Count, T2I-CompBench, and two newly introduced high instance benchmarks show that \model~reduces counting error by up to 57\% and achieves the highest or comparable spatial quality scores across all benchmarks, while maintaining photorealism.